-4.3.5 Evidence guide - Critical aspects of evidence

-Evidence of competency in this unit shall show:
+In addition to the requirements of 4.2.5.1 evidence of competency in this unit shall show:

-- a) Competent performance associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace and encompassing the aspects for which competency is sought according to Table in 4.3.3. - b) An understanding of the knowledge and associated skills essential to performance as given in 4.3.5.1 to 4.3.5.2. - c) A practical application of the knowledge and skills essential to performance as given in 4.3.5.3.
+- a) Competent performance associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace and encompassing the aspects for which competency is sought according to Table in 4.3.3 - b) an understanding of the knowledge and associated skills essential to performance as given in 4.3.5.1 to 4.3.5.2. - c) a practical application of the knowledge and skills essential to performance as given in 4.3.5.3.